NiclasHaderer/AsyncSpotify/EXAMPLES.md

 authorization_url: str = api_client.build_authorization_url(show_dialog = True)
 ```

-We will assue that you managed to get a code from spotify for a specific user.
+We will assume that you managed to get a code from spotify for a specific user.

-Now we have to excange the code for an authorization token and a refresh token.
+Now we have to exchange the code for an authorization token, and a refresh token.
 But before we make this we have to create a new client which will be internally used for all the request making.

 ```python
 # Create a new client which will handle the request